Startup identity & the sadness of a successful exit

 If you ask her, “What do you do for a living?”
 She would answer: “I’m a barista, but that’s just my day job.
 Want to see my artwork?”

 Is she a barista because she pours coffee for money?
 Is she a driver because she drives a car to work?
-Is she a maid because she cleans her apartment?
+Is she a maid because she cleans her own apartment?

 A startup is the founder’s personal identity.
 Startups are not something you do to make ends meet or a “necessary evil” en route to what you “really” want to do.

-It’s why you can weather the painful events like the ones whistling through my ears while I fed legalese into a rickety fax machine.
+It’s why you can weather the painful thoughts like the ones whistling through my ears while I fed legalese into a rickety fax machine.
 You are consumed, this is your life, this is you.
 There’s no room for anything else.

 When you sell your company, others are quick to throw jabs like “So, you sold your baby?”
 Which means: “You’re a sell-out.”
+(Or: “I’m jealous.”
+Or both.)

-It’s characterized as a feeling of loss and of mourning.
-Which is seemingly at odds with the arrival of a new life which is just the opposite — gain and celebration.
+It’s characterized as a feeling of loss and of mourning, which is seemingly at odds with the arrival of a new life which is just the opposite—gain and celebration.
 This intellectual dissonance creates secondary emotional effects, specifically the devastating belief that “I must be a bad mom for being sad that I have a new baby.”

 Are the baby blues the same emotional effect as selling a company?
-Maybe not — I already don’t like saying “a startup is like a baby.”
+Maybe not—I already don’t like saying “a startup is like a baby.”
 Besides, postpartum depression is triggered by the arrival of responsibility and, if you insist on the baby/startup analogy, selling your company is the departure of responsibility.

 But one thing that definitely is the same is that “feeling of loss and mourning.”
 A piece of yourself has been eviscerated, irrevocably.